The hidden obstacles in Germany: Why your solar system has to wait after installation – Image: Xpert.digital

 Liability risks

-Electricians who connect a solar system to the grid have a certain responsibility for the system to function properly.
-Even if the customer refrains from demanding guarantees, many specialist companies find themselves exposed to a high liability risk.
-A fault in the system, such as poor cabling or a defect, could result in high follow-up costs - a risk that many do not want to take.
+Electricians who connect a solar system to the network bear a certain responsibility for the perfect function of the system.
+Even if the customer refuses to request guarantees, many specialist companies are exposed to a high liability risk.
+An error in the system, such as poor cabling or a defect, could cause high follow -up costs – a risk that many do not want to take.

 Missing documentation